openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 operator upgrade.
 This could be by setting the default subscription mode to Manual in the UI for operators that support TAT.

-**Operator team / Operator SDK changes**: Follow new guidelines for allowing for the operator to work on token auth enabled cluster.
+**Operator team changes**: Follow new guidelines for allowing for the operator to work on token auth enabled cluster.
 New guidelines would include the following to use CCO has detected cluster is using time-based tokens:

-- changing CRD to add CredentialRequest references and putting those referenced
+- Changing CSV to add CredentialRequest RBAC
-- CredentialRequests into a defined directory in the bundle
+- Add CredentialRequests into a defined directory in the bundle
 - Add a bundle annotation claiming token-based authentication support
-- Add a bundle annotation indicating which permissions are required
+- Add a script in the operator description to help set up the correct role
-- add the projected ServiceAccount volume to the Deployment embedded in the CSV;
+- (Optional) Add the projected ServiceAccount volume to the Deployment embedded in the CSV;
 - handle the Secret themselves (like today’s CCO Mint mode, read and use the credentials in the Secret whose name they know from the CredentialsRequest and is in the same Namespace)
-- Guidance to operator authors to structure controller code to alert on missing cloud credentials, not crash.
+- Add structure to controller code to alert on missing cloud credentials, not crash.

-SDK to support this new template.
-SDK to validate and in particular: alert on any permission changes between operator versions.

 ### Workflow Description